awsdocs/amazon-redshift-developer-guide/doc_source/r_is_integer.md

 ## Example<a name="r_is_integer_example"></a>

-The following example shows an is\_integer function\.
+The following example shows an IS\_INTEGER function\.

 ```
 CREATE TABLE t(s super);